getodk/central-backend/docs/database.md

 - A Form is an Actee, which mean some action can be performed on it.
 - Each Form has one or more Definitions (form_defs) to support multiple versions.
 We keep form definition in  XForm (XML) format in a single column of form_defs table.
 If XLSForm was uploaded then .XLS file is kept in Blobs (blobs) table.
 - Each Form can have Fields (form_fields) i.e. questions, notes, etc.
+- Form Definition (form_defs) has a Form Schema (form_schemas), which contains the Fields (form_fields).
+We introduced Form Schema (form_schemas) to eliminate duplication of Fields when two continuous versions of a Form has the same set of questions with the same ordering and structure.
 - A Form can have Attachments (form_attachments) like images, video, audio and data.
 - A Form can have Public Links (public_links) that allow anonymous users make Submissions against it.
 - A Form can receive Submissions.